dngu7/dngu7.github.io/_pages/about.md

 ### 10/12/23 - Paper accepted into AAAI 2024.
 Our latest paper introduces Multiple Hypothesis Dropout (MH-Dropout), a novel variant of dropout that converts a single-output function into a multi-output function.
 Check out our paper [here](https://ojs.aaai.org/index.php/AAAI/article/view/29358) and code [here](https://github.com/dngu7/multiple-hypothesis-dropout)!

-The diagram below depicts a Mixture of Multiple Output functions (MoM).
+The illustration below depicts a *Mixture of Multiple Output functions (MoM)*.

 ![diagram](/images/hierarchydiagram.png)

-This novel technique scales up our previous work by employing subnetworks from a base neural network.
+This novel technique employ subnetworks from a base neural network to estimate the parameters of multi-modal Gaussian distributions.
-Using this unique mechanism, we are able to modify VQGAN to generate higher quality images using a significantly smaller codebook.
+Using this technique, we propose an improved VQGAN that generates higher quality images using a significantly smaller codebook.
-The images below were generating using only $4--64$ codebook entries.
+The samples below were generating using only 4-64 codebook entries.

 ![mhdimage](/images/mhd-images.png)